-- a) a complaint about a General Insurance Policy other than a: - (i) Retail General Insurance Policy; - (ii) Residential Strata Title Insurance Product; - (iii) Small Business Insurance Product: - (iv) Medical Indemnity Insurance Product; or - (v) Title Insurance Policy - b) a complaint about underwriting or actuarial factors leading to an offer of a Life Insurance Policy on non-standard terms - c) a complaint about rating factors and weightings an insurer under a General Insurance Policy applies to determine the insured's or proposed insured's base premium that is commercially sensitive information - d) a complaint about a decision to refuse to provide insurance cover except where: - (i) the complaint is that the decision was made indiscriminately, maliciously or on the basis of incorrect information; - (ii) the complaint is that the Complainant was misinformed about the insurance cover; or - (iii) the complaint relates to a Medical Indemnity Insurance Product.
+4 AFCA must exclude: C.1.4 a) a complaint about a General Insurance Policy other than a: Ŭ (i) Retail General Insurance Policy; (ii) Residential Strata Title Insurance Product; (iii) Small Business Insurance Product; (iv) Medical Indemnity Insurance Product; or (v) Title Insurance Policy b) a complaint about underwriting or actuarial factors leading to an offer o Life Insurance Policy on non-standard terms c) Insu complaint about rating factors and weightings an insurer under a General nsurance Policy applies to determine the insured's or proposed insured's ase premium that is commercially sensitive information d) a coi wher complaint about a decision to refuse to provide insurance cover except ere: (i) the complaint is that the decision was made indiscriminately, maliciously or on the basis of incorrect information; (ii) the complaint is that the Complainant was misinformed about the insurance cover; or (iii) the complaint relates to a Medical Indemnity Insurance Product.
 For the avoidance of doubt, rules C.1.4 (b), (d)(i), and (d)(ii) apply to a Superannuation Complaint to the extent that the insurance policy is issued to either the trustee of a Regulated Superannuation Fund, or an Approved Deposit Fund or an RSA provider.